 - Many-to-many: The entity instances can be related to multiple instances of each other.
 The entity reference needs to be annotated with javax.persistence.ManyToMany annotation.

-Any Java application development that uses JPA needs to get the details of the databases it should connect to, these are defined in the configuration XML file.
+Any Java application development services that use JPA need to get the details of the databases it should connect to.
+These are defined in the configuration XML file.
 The XML also has an additional configuration for the ORM to work.
 These settings will initialize the persistence context upon application start-up.
-The persistence context contains a set of all managed entities associates with a database.
-These entities can be persisted, updated, or can be queried.
+The persistence context contains a set of all managed entities associated with a database.
+These entities can be maintained, updated, or queried.
 Entities are managed by the entity manager, which can be accessed using javax.persistence.EntityManager interface.
 It contains methods to persist, update and delete entity instances.

 Each entity in a JPA-enabled application has a life cycle.
 They could be in a new, managed, detached, or removed state.
 When a new entity instance is created, it will be in the new state.
 When an entity is associated with a persistence context, it is managed state.
 Dethatched entities are not associated with a persistence context.
 The removed state entities are still associated with persistence context but are marked for removal from database.

 Java Persistence query language (JPQL)

 Is it a simple language to query entities and their relationships?
 JPQL allows us to write queries that work across multiple types of databases.
 JPQL supports the Data Manipulation and data read operations of the database.
 It is developed based on SQL syntax.
 While SQL works on the tables and columns, the JPQL deals with entities and their properties.
 JPQL allows named queries as well, which can be reused in the program.
 It follows javax.persistence.query package to design a query.

 Uses Java API to query entities and their relationships.
 Criteria query is programmer-friendly, as they don't have any database-specific jargons.
 The Criteria API provides many classes to achieve the similar behavior of JPQL.
 It follows javax.persistence.criteria package to design a query.